GageGabaldon/CS386-Team-Project/Deliverables/D7_V&V.md

   *5. She said the story was creative and immersive.
 There was a good amount of choice that let her feel like she had control over what was going on.
 The story is well written.*
 - Is there any thing you can see right now that we can improve on?
 If so, what?

-  *Sometimes the wording was confusing.
+  *Sometimes, the wording was confusing.
 There were still small gramatical errors in the text that could have been fixed.
-Sometimes there was a lot of information at once which made remebering the finer details a little difficult.*
+Sometimes, there was a lot of information at once which made remebering the finer details a little difficult.*
 - How do you feel about the interface of the game?

   *The game looks and works fine, sometimes there is just a lot of information and text on the screen at once.
 The buttons and choices are concise and straightforward.*